Skip to main content

 Park History

 The park was established in 1995 to protect the gorge landscape and its natural values while managing the complex relationship between ecological conservation, hydroelectric power generation, and tourism.
-The designation recognized that the Cascata delle Marmore, while artificial in origin, has created genuinely significant natural habitats over two millennia.
+[1] The designation recognised that the Cascata delle Marmore, while artificial in origin, has created genuinely significant natural habitats over two millennia.
 Management coordinates with the electricity company that controls water releases to ensure both ecological flow requirements and scenic tourist experiences are met.

 Major Trails And Attractions